 However, when we’re not up running around we may get cold (like when we watch a movie at night).
 The throw blankets keep us warm BUT they also allow me to add new colors to my very neutral-colored furniture.
 Drape one (or two) over the back of your couch or a chair and you’ve got a pop of fall color.

-This 43″x70″ throw has a pretty woven pattern and also comes in other colors: coffee, grey, and white.
+This 50×60 throw couch cover and also comes in other colors: white, rust, camel, and teal.
 Perfect for cuddling under and the texture reminds me of a sweater.

 If you’ve got floors that aren’t carpeted (like those beautiful wood or tile floors that I drool over!) an area rug is a way to not only add seasonal color, but also keep your feet warm.
 Smaller rugs can be changed out a couple of times a year.
 Just roll them up and tie with a rope or other cord and store.
 When the warmer weather returns, take everything up and enjoy the bare floors again.